Tenzin Priyadarshi: Ethics and empathy efforts

 In 2015, Priyadarshi became a Directors' Fellow at MIT Media Lab and directed the ethics initiative (2015-2019) to help foster critical conversations on ethics and emerging technologies with focus on AI and CRISPR in particular.
 Through this he made efforts to promote research and program design to facilitate broader and deeper understanding of ethics and empathy adherence.
 He coined the expression "ethics as optimization" to convey a distinctive approach to ethics learning.
 Turing Prize winner Edward Feigenbaum said that he was encouraged by this novel "ethics as optimization" approach to Cognitive Computing and AI as presented by Priyadarshi at a summit in Napa, California.

 Priyadarshi along with Joi Ito and Reid Hoffman commenced plans to create Ethics and Governance of Artificial Intelligence Fund to promote ethical framework and transparency in AI related developments.
 The fund also explores AI for Social Good models.
 The fund is also supported by Pierre Omidyar and the Knight Foundation and others.
 Primary institutions overseeing this work are MIT Media Lab and the Berkman Klein Center for Internet & Society at Harvard University.

 Speaking during a private gathering of lawmakers and business leaders, Priyadarshi suggested "lack of empathy as a public health issue."
 He encouraged the audience to begin thinking of nurturing ethics and empathy (as well as its "upgraded forms" such as kindness and compassion) as civic responsibility without which any democratic system is at threat.
 "Any systems thinker working on wellbeing of the individual, organizations and societies cannot ignore ethics and empathy framework," he proposed.

 Conflict resolution and peace efforts

 Having been exposed to the dangers of religious fanaticism and violence early on, Priyadarshi has been instrumental in conflict resolution processes in India and Sri Lanka.
 He has been actively involved in inter-religious dialogue with religious leaders such as Pope John Paul II, Desmond Tutu, and Pope Benedict XVI.
 He has made his admiration for Francis of Assisi quite public and travels to Italy frequently to engage in spiritual dialogue with Christian monastic communities.
 He actively promotes contemplative learning beyond religious boundaries and talks frequently with Thomas Keating, founder of Contemplative Outreach.
 He received a Felicitation for his work at the 2007 SAARC Interfaith Conclave in New Delhi, India.
 He delivered the Reverend Daniel Berrigan SJ Peace Makers Lecture in 2013 at Le Moyne College, New York.
 He also received the Distinguished Alumni Honors from Harvard University in April 2013 recognizing his contributions.
+In 2021, Priyadarshi received Distinguished Alumni Award from Le Moynce College.